cloud-ark/caastle/docs/deployments.rst

 $ ./restart-cloudark.sh

 Create a project from Google Cloud console.
+Note down the Project ID.
-Then before creating a environment modify the environment yaml file to contain your project's ID and the zone in which you want the application to be deployed.
+You will need to pass it when creating container to be saved in GCR and when creating GKE environment.

 Deployment to Amazon ECS